umutege38/Save-Load-API-For-Unreal-Engine/README.md

 - Error handling for safe data retrieval.
 ## Installation
 1. Clone or download the repository.
-2. Place the plugin in your Unreal project’s Plugins or Source folder.
+2. Place the scripts in  your project's Source folder.
-3. Open your project in Unreal Engine, rebuild the project, and start using the API.
+3. Rebuild the project, and start using the API.

-Usage
+## Usage
 For detailed usage instructions and API references, visit the documentation.

 ## License